 Trunk-or-treat events are especially fun as cars are decorated with themes and fun displays and they require minimal walking between stops.
-Many are drive-thru style for 2020.

 If you’re looking for the standard trick-or-treating, check out the trick or treat schedule for communities around Columbus.
 There are also over 50+ fall and Halloween events around Columbus for families and adults that you don’t want to miss this year!

 Don’t forget – there are plenty of places to eat free or cheap on Halloween.

 Safe Trick-or-Treat and Trunk-or-Treat for 2021

 Boo at the Zoo: Every weekend in October, Friday-Sunday!
 Visit the Tommy C. Turtles Trick or Treat Trail, Cali’s Pirate Dance Party, Frogwortz Academy, Zoo Boo Choo Choo rolling through Vertebrate Village, plus animal encounters, character ambassadors, and many other exciting Halloween activities and demonstrations.

 Delaware Fall Festival and Treatfest KidsFest: Sunday, October 3, 2021 from 1 pm – 4 pm at Buckeye Valley High School, 901

 Coover Road, Delaware.
 Admission is free, but register to qualify for VIP entry, bags, and other fun activities.